The Mongo DB Minefield

 For some inexplicable reason, the Node.js MongoDB driver defaults the

-.
-Instead of ignoring undefined
+ignoreUndefined setting to false.
+Instead of ignoring undefined values,

-they get converted to null
+they get converted to nulls.
+Now, due to some

 fun super intuitive filtering behaviour, filtering

-for field == undefined
+for field == undefined becomes field == null which becomes

-field == null or field does not exist
+field == null or field does not exist and your queries get to return data they

 should not.